Akselendi

 Akselendi is a neighbourhood of the municipality and district of Akhisar, Manisa Province, Turkey.
+It had a population of 1,985 as of 2024.

 Archaeology

 Akselendi, located just east of the ancient Lydian town of Hierocaesarea, has yielded several notable archaeological finds.
 One marble stele discovered at the site preserves a series of dedications made by people named Ammein and Neikomachos.
 The inscriptions commemorate multiple relatives, including Ariston, Soterichos, and Neikomachos himself, and reflect a multi-generational memorial practice.
 The term progonos in the inscription suggests that Ariston was likely a step-son of Neikomachos.

 Another stele from Akselendi features carved symbols above the text, including a comb, a wreath, and what appear to be mirrors, and commemorates a young woman named Meltines.
 The text names her parents, Diophantos and Ammias, her grandmother Meltine, and her brothers Menekrates and Diophantos, along with other relatives who participated in the dedication.